The Pembroke Hill School: Accreditation

 Pembroke Hill is accredited by the Independent Schools Association of the Central States (ISACS) and the National Association for the Education of Young Children.
 The school is a member of the National Association of Independent Schools (NAIS).

 Athletics

-Pembroke Hill has a long athletic tradition.
-Its colors are blue and red, its teams are known as the Raiders, and its mascot resembles a Viking raider.
-Pembroke is a member of the Missouri State High School Activities Association.
+Pembroke Hill colors are blue and red, its teams are known as the Raiders, and its mascot resembles a Viking raider.
+Pembroke is a member of the Crossroads Conference.

 Championships

-Today, the school is a perennial contender for or winner of Class 2 state championships in boys' lacrosse, golf, tennis, and soccer; and girls' golf and tennis.
+Boys Basketball

+The boys basketball team won 2 Missouri State basketball championships in 1956 and 1957, operating under the Pembroke County Day name.
+The school had to forfeit its championships in 1997, 1998, and 1999.